mackenzie-norman/CS416/notebook.md

 ---

 ---

+# 11-26-2024
+## Start work on popgen
+Today I just added an envelope.
+Doing this was pretty easy since the np linspace class makes it easy to generate a smooth ramp up and down and then you can just multiply the corresponding values by that.

+What I actually did was make a np array that is [ 0...1,1,1,1...1, 0.99...0 ] and the same length as our sample array

+---

+---

+# 11-26-2024
+## Adding Generators

+Now I had to add generators, I reused the same generators from my synth since I already knew these worked.
+Since I wanted these to be interchangable, I had to a function param to my `make_note` function.

+Doing this also allowed me to add a noise generator to fufill the background noise requirement.

+I simply  created a generator that made random noises over the sample t this allowed me to re use the same code for making the notes but just passing in this function

+---

+---

+# 11-26-2024
+## Playing with note length, etc.

+This is where my lack of formal music knowledge made it hard to know if what I was doing made sense or not.
+I needed each note in the melody to sum to the length of the bass chord.
+This meant I had to divide by the number of notes I wanted to play in the melody.
+But this also forced each note into being equal length which I knew I would have to change later.

+---

+---

+# 12-3-2024
+## Adding Command line args

 Note: each notes can be broken down into fractional notes so we can represent [1,2,1,1]

+I first added a method to parse a list of arguments, so I could change the deault chord loop.

+Next I added a weird list that is not super human readable or good but represents the number of times it a note should be played in the melody and what insturment it should use.
+Note since every note is still allocated a single beat, the length of each note is `beatlength/number_of_times`.

+---

+---

+# 12-3-2024
+## Re structuring my synth again...
+around this time I restructured my synth since I wanted to add the ability to play samples to it.
+This worked fairly well but had some (a lot ) of issues.
+The biggest problem with the sample was reseting the location when a key was let up

+Also we had to switch to a memozation approach since otherwise it was too slow.

 Note: want to for my project make a cool sample machine, midi thing...